notmycloud/ansible-podman_systemd/README.md

 ## Description
 Configure Podman Systemd Units for system and rootless users.

+IMPORTANT: Requires the installation of the `toml` python package.
+Install with pip.

 ## Usage
 Provide the following variables for this role to operate correctly.
 `PODMAN_SYSTEMD_INSTALL_COCKPIT` will install Cockpit with Podman support.